Yevgeniy Migunov: Illustrator

 After Migunov left animation, he focused on art and illustrations.
-He produced filmstrips for the Diafilm studio, drew cartoons and caricatures for the Krokodil satirical magazine, as well as children's magazines Murzilka, Merry Pictures (ru), Pioneer and newspapers such as Vechernyaya Moskva, Pravda and Literaturnaya Gazeta.
+He produced filmstrips for the Diafilm studio, drew cartoons and caricatures for the Krokodil satirical magazine, as well as children's magazines Murzilka, Merry Pictures, Pioneer and newspapers such as Vechernyaya Moskva, Pravda and Literaturnaya Gazeta.

 He also spent many years working at the Detskaya Literatura publishing house, illustrating children's books and fantasy novels.
 He used his animation experience to create a distinctive "motion blur" effect in his works.
 Among his major achievements are illustrations to Strugatsky Brothers' Monday Begins on Saturday and The Tale of the Troika, Aleksandr Volkov's Emerald City novels, Yevgeny Veltistov's Electronic: A Boy From a Suitcase and — most famously — Kir Bulychov's Alisa Selezneva series.
 Their collaboration lasted for almost 40 years, Migunov was even credited with several ideas for Bulychov's novels.
 In 1980 Roman Kachanov invited him to work as an art director on The Mystery of the Third Planet (an adaptation of Alisa Selezneva's adventures), but Migunov rejected and later claimed that some of the cartoon characters were copies of his illustrations.

 Yevgeny was also among the designers of Misha, the Russian Bear mascot of the 1980 Summer Olympics in Moscow.
 After Victor Chizhikov finished the main sketch, Migunov prepared 21 series of images for artists, designers and advertisers.
 They utilized many different artistic techniques and featured Misha greeting guests, holding the Olympic torch and taking part in various sport disciplines.